pmelsted/bifrost/doc/tutorial/Intro.md

 cdbg.add(unitig_suf);
 ```

-To remove a substring, you must remove the unitig enirely and re-insert the unitig parts that came before and after the substring.
+To remove a substring, you must remove the unitig entirely and re-insert the unitig parts that came before and after the substring.

 ## Building the graph from a dataset

 ## Storing unitigs identity

 A question that often comes back to me is 'How do I save a unitig identity or its position in the graph?'.
 In C++, if you have a vector of objects and you want to remember a specific object for later, you store an iterator to that object or the position of that object in the vector.
-Let assume that for the purpose of you program, you want to save the reference unitig of a `UnitigMap` object `um` where you found your *k*-mer `km`:
+Let assume that for the purpose of your program, you want to save the reference unitig of a `UnitigMap` object `um` where you found your *k*-mer `km`:
 ```cpp
 vector<UnitigMap<>> v_um;